Skilled Guidance For Divorce Modifications

 In order to modify the terms of an agreement for child support or spousal support, it is usually necessary for a person to demonstrate a substantial change in their circumstances.
 This may involve the loss of a job or a significant change in income.
 A remarriage may also provide sufficient grounds for a support modification.

 It is important that any modification receives court approval.
 You should never decide on your own to simply reduce support payments or to stop following the terms of your custody and visitation agreement.
-A qualified lawyer can help ensure that any modification follows the law and helps keep you out of potential legal trouble.
+A qualified lawyer skilled in family law can help ensure that any modification follows the law and helps keep you out of potential legal trouble.

 Contact Us To Learn More About Modifying A Divorce Agreement